El4rix/Starship/README.md

 # Instructions
 Windows only.
 You will need to provide your own copy of the original "USA 1.1 Rev A" ROM.
-* Download the release version of On Foot Mode [here.](https://github.com/El4rix/Starship/releases/tag/v1.2)
+* Download the release version of On Foot Mode [here.](https://github.com/El4rix/Starship/releases/tag/Star_Foot_1.0)
 * Download and install Starship [here](https://github.com/HarbourMasters/Starship) if you haven't already.
-* Move "On Foot.exe" into your Starship folder.
+* Move "Star_Foot.exe" into your Starship folder.
 * Play!

 # Features